My Husband Hardly Speaks and It’s Driving Me Crazy

 “Yes, I understand.”

 “I understand that you feel frustrated.
 It can be frustrating when there’s no back-and-forth communication.
 But getting a divorce over something like this isn’t advisable.
 It might be different if you didn’t have children, but that doesn’t seem right.
-I understand how you feel, but there’s no real problem because he’s not causing you any harm.”
+I understand how you feel, but there’s no real problem because he’s not causing you any harm.”“Thank you.”

 “It’s true that your husband isn’t doing as much as you want.
 But he’s not causing you any particular harm.
 Compared to raising a puppy, your husband talks more than a puppy, right?
 (Laughter)